selfmd/docs/docs/deep-dive/encryption.md

        |-- xPrivateKey (32 bytes) -- never leaves the device
 ```

-**Fingerprint:** A human-readable identifier derived as `z-base-32(sha256(edPublicKey))`, truncated to 20 bytes.
+Fingerprint: `z-base-32(sha256(edPublicKey))`, truncated to 20 bytes.

-### Transport Identity Binding
+### Transport identity binding

 Hyperswarm uses its own Noise keypair for transport encryption, separate from the Ed25519 identity.
-On every connection, the first message is an `IdentityHandshake` where each side **signs their Noise public key** with their Ed25519 private key:
+On every connection, the first message is an `IdentityHandshake` where each side signs their Noise public key with their Ed25519 private key:

 ```
 signature = ed25519.sign(noisePublicKey, edPrivateKey)
 ```

-This proves that the Noise connection endpoint controls the Ed25519 identity, preventing a MITM from substituting a different identity on an existing connection.
+This proves the Noise connection endpoint controls the Ed25519 identity.
+A MITM cannot substitute a different identity on an existing connection.

-## Encryption Layers
+## Encryption layers

-network.self.md uses three layers of encryption, each serving a different purpose.
+network.self.md uses three layers of encryption.

 ```
 +----------------------------------------------------------+